use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 }
 ```

-This may be advantegous: Your storage key will always stay the same, regardless of
+This may be advantageous: Your storage key will always stay the same, regardless of
 the version of your contract or ink! itself (note that the key calculation algorithm may
 change with future ink! versions).

 :::tip

-Using `ManualKey` instead of `AutoKey` might be especially desireable for upgradable
+Using `ManualKey` instead of `AutoKey` might be especially desirable for upgradable
 contracts, as using `AutoKey` might result in a different storage key for the same field
 in a newer version of the contract.
 This may break your contract after an upgrade 😱!